-Studio Participants: Maximum of 100 participants Studio Cost: $250 for Summit delegates – open to all genders
+Studio Participants: Maximum of 100 participants Studio Cost: Studio Cost: $250 – open to all genders

 Cultural leaders are responding to a climate of fear and exclusion with visions of inclusiveness and balance.